 👉 Conjunctivitis is often itself a symptom of other eye conditions as well.

 Glaucoma is caused by fluid buildup, leading to increased pressure in the eyes.
 Unlike in humans, glaucoma in dogs progresses rapidly and can lead to blindness if unaddressed.
 Signs include redness, dilated or slow-moving pupils, and cloudy eyes.
 Suspected glaucoma cases should be referred to a vet or veterinary ophthalmologist (animal eye doctor) as soon as possible.

 7. Cherry eye

 Dogs have a third eyelid, called a nictitating membrane, to protect the eyeballs.
 Cherry eye occurs when the gland of this eyelid pops out or prolapses, causing a swollen red mass.
-Certain breeds, like bulldogs, beagles, and cocker spaniels are genetically more prone to cherry eye.
+Certain breeds, like American bulldogs, beagles, and cocker spaniels are genetically more prone to cherry eye.
 While many cases resolve on their own, some require surgery to correct.

 8. Corneal ulcers